layadas/layadas.github.io/_pages/about.md

   - /about.html
 ---

 I am a systems scientist.
-I work on estimation, control and data analysis for health monitoring and control of complex systems.
+I work on *estimation, control and data analysis for health monitoring and control of complex systems*.
 I have worked on monitoring and control of simulated, lab-scale and real-life systems.

 My approach towards understanding, modeling, monitoring and controlling complex systems includes accounting for interactions between individual units.